worker-tools/workers.js.org/README.md

 {:.note title="Deprecation Notice"}

-## State of Worker Environments
+## State of Worker Runtimes
 Last modified at: {{ page.last_modified_at | date:"%b %d %Y" }}
 {:.heading.post-date}

-There are currently two production quality Worker Environments.
+There are currently two production quality Worker Runtimes.
 There are multiple offline, testing, and development implementations.
 [Cloudflare Workers][cw] was the first, and is the most battle-tested Worker Environment.
 [Deno Deploy][dd] is a close second.
 {:.note title="Summary"}